zammad/zammad-admin-documentation/channel-email/signatures.rst

 Creating dynamic signatures
 +++++++++++++++++++++++++++

 ..
-Note:: Learn more about :ref:`system_variables` to enhance your signatures.
+Note:: Learn more about :doc:`/system-variables` to enhance your signatures.

 To individualize the signatures, it is possible to automatically load specific information into a signature via variables.
 All information stored on the ticket, assigned customers or agents can be inserted.
 This makes it possible to design the signature individually.
 To load a list of possible snippets, press ``::`` (two colons) in the text field of the signature.